 The Day of the Lord Ending, Explained

-‘The Day of the Lord’ is a Spanish language horror film that is supposed to be the first entry in the proposed movie series ‘Menendez’.
+‘The Day of the Lord’ is a Spanish-language horror film that is supposed to be the first entry in the proposed movie series ‘Menendez’.
 It came out as part of Netflix’s Halloween 2020 collection.
 Directed by Santiago Alvarado Ilarri, the film tells the story of a retired priest named Menendez (Juli Fàbregas), who is tormented by the guilt of his past actions.
 One day, a friend visits him and asks for his help with his daughter, who he claims has become possessed by a demon.
 Reluctant at first, Menendez eventually agrees to help the young girl, hoping that it will lead to his redemption.
 SPOILERS AHEAD!

 The Day of the Lord Plot Synopsis

 Menendez lives alone in an old and ramshackle house.
 He struggles every day to hold on to the last remnants of his faith.
-Someone regularly calls him on his landline, asking about his wellbeing.
+Someone regularly calls him on his landline, asking about his well-being.
 A woman named Marisa (Dolores Heredia) visits his home to check up on him every week.
 It is revealed that he had performed an exorcism on Marisa’s son, and although he eventually forced the demon to leave the boy’s body, the young child died in the process.
 Menendez has since been plagued by nightmares about the incident.

 One day, an old friend named Sebastián (Hector Illanes) shows up at his doorstep.
 He tells the erstwhile priest that his daughter Raquel (Ximena Romo) is possessed and asks for Menendez’s help.
 He claims that he has gone to everyone else, from physicians to therapists, but no one has been able to help her.
-Menendez warns him that his methods are brutal, and Sebastián should not want his daughter to go through that.
+Menendez warns him that his methods are brutal and that Sebastián should not want his daughter to go through that.

 The Day of the Lord Ending